farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 In this example `teacher` in line 1 (`function declaration`), creates a red marble but `anotherTeacher` in line 3 (`function expression`) creates a blue marble.

 In line 3 `identifier` called `myTeacher` creates red marble.
 We do know that there's a `function` called `anotherTeacher` there, so we need to create a bucket for it at least.
 We need to make a blue bucket.
 But because that `function` is not a `declaration`, we're not gonna handle its marble color in the same way.
-The key difference here is that the `anotherTeacher identifier` (line 3), is going to end up as a marble at `compile time` but it's gonna be a different colored marble than we expect.
+The key difference here is that the `anotherTeacher identifier` (line 3), is going to end up as a marble at `compile-time` but it's gonna be a different colored marble than we expect.
 It's not a red marble, it's a blue marble.
 So the blue `scope` is where the blue marble `anotherTeacher` ends up.

 > One if the key differences between `function declarations` and `function expressions`, is that `function declarations` add their name (they attach their marble), to the enclosing `scope`, whereas `function expressions` will add their name (marble) to their own `scope`.